ArshSiddiqui/ArshSiddiquiWriting/content.en/others/my_listens.md

 As of late, I have been listening to a lot of music by <span id="art1"></span>, <span id="art2"></span>, and <span id="art3"></span>.
 With respect to the albums I have been listening to, <span id="alb1"></span>, <span id="alb2"></span>, and <span id="alb3"></span> have been coming up a lot.

 ## Short Term Listens
-These are the songs I have been listening to the most in the past four weeks.
+These are the songs I have been listening to the most in the past week.
 ___
 <div class="song-list">
     <p id="songs"></p>